CyprienQuemeneur/fedpylot/README.md

 python datasets/prepare_kitti.py --tar
 ```

+If you wish to modify our splitting strategy, simply edit `prepare_kitti.py`.

 #### nuImages

 Go to https://nuscenes.org/nuimages and create an account, then download the samples and metadata (sweeps are not